 Source: National Park Service, U.S. Department of the Interior

+There are a few different access points to Belle Isle.
 From downtown Richmond’s north bank, along Tredegar Street, the main access point is the Belle Isle Pedestrian Bridge that runs under the Lee Bridge.
 This footbridge offers both pedestrian and bicycle accessibility from Tredegar Street.
 Alternate access is via the wooden bridge near 22nd Street or, for the more adventurous, by rock-hopping from the south shore.
+Belle Isle is managed by the James River Park System. ++Please follow park rules at all times++.

 Free Riverfront Parking: